johnsonr84/weather-dashboard/README.md

   #

   ## Description
-  Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
-Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
-Your challenge is to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.
+  Weather dashboard that runs in the browser, utilizes Third-party APIs and features dynamically updated HTML and CSS.
+The user can search for any city and view a current and aticipated 5-day weather forcast.

   ## UserStory
   ```